 Each session delves into significant leadership themes, encompassing topics such as strategic planning, change management, conflict resolution, and more.
 We usually begin each session around 9:00 a.m. and finish by 4:00 p.m. with drinks and food being provided.
 A crucial aspect of each session is the opportunity for networking within the cohort and with our speakers.

-Arnold Woods, Director of Multicultural Success, College of Liberal Arts and Sciences
+Arnold Woods, Director of Student Leadership Initiatives, College of Liberal Arts and Sciences

 "ELA gave me a tremendous opportunity to network with peers from around the university and gain a better understanding of how the institution functions behind the scenes.
 It helped to build my leadership capacity in a dynamic way and I’m grateful to have been a participant."